Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Collision of deformed nuclei

 In Fig. \ref{V2sqv2sqmagUU} similar factorization-breaking coefficients between the flow magnitude squares are shown for the elliptic flow.
 A similar trend is observed for the three scenarios for collisions of deformed nuclei as for the flow vector decorrelation (see in Fig. \ref{V2sqv2sqvecUU}).
 One of the interesting features to observe here is that the flow magnitude decorrelation is approximately one half of the flow vector decorrelation

 as noticed previously in related experimental and model studies \cite{ATLAS:2017rij,Bozek:2021mov}.

 In Fig. \ref{V2sqv2sqangUU} the flow angle decorrelations are shown, calculated from the flow vector square and flow magnitude square factorization coefficients.
-The angle decorrelation calculated using Eq. \ref{angcorr} and Eq. \ref{wtdangcorr} are shown by the solid and dashed line respectively.
+The angle decorrelations calculated using Eq. \ref{angcorr} and Eq. \ref{wtdangcorr} are shown by the solid and dashed line respectively.
 The two formulas give similar results.
-This shows that the experimentally accessible estimate of angle correlation (Eq. \ref{angcorr}) is a good approximation of (Eq. \ref{wtdangcorr}).
+This shows that the experimentally accessible estimate of angle decorrelation (Eq. \ref{angcorr}) is a good approximation of (Eq. \ref{wtdangcorr}).